IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 Visual Space on screen = Mental Space

 Users start to feel rushed, uncertain, or overloaded even if the functionality is solid.
 Less space is cognitive clutter!
+This made a Bar 2 and 3 clearly better, but the choice of the bar is based on functionality of app rather than always being the best in class